webeing/PAR-development/wp-content/plugins/buddypress-group-documents/readme.txt

 ==Changelog==

+Aplogies for the frequent updates, this plugin is under active development!

+= 0.2.4 =
+* Fixed a bug where errors were thrown on group deletion

+= 0.2.3 =
+* Added BuddyPress 1.2 Compatibility
+* Added additional callbacks for extensibility
+* Fixed bug where newlines were dropping from description

 = 0.2.2 =
 * Fixed bug where documents in private groups were visible to everyone
 * Additional strings added for i18n